 Template-Stripped Gold Chips provide an ultra-flat pristine gold surface for research applications including AFM and SEM, biosensor development, and studies of self-assembled monolayers.
 The chips are fabricated by coating the flattest available prime grade silicon wafers or freshly-split mica, with no adhesion layer.
-Then, 1cmx1cm square glass chips are epoxy-glued to the surface.
-The gold surface you use is the one in contact with the silicon or mica substrate, so it is ultra-flat and protected from the atmosphere until you are ready to use it.
+Then, 1-cm x 1-cm square glass chips are epoxy-glued to the surface of the gold.
+The epoxy glue is stable to temperatures up to 375 °C. The gold surface you use is the one in contact with the silicon or mica substrate, so it is ultra-flat and protected from the atmosphere until you are ready to use it.

 - RMS roughness approaching atomic flatness.

 - Uncontaminated Surface – Gold is protected from the atmosphere until stripped from the template, providing a pristine surface free from organics and other atmospheric contaminants.

 - Ready to Use – Chips do not require cleaning, eliminating the need for hazardous cleaning solutions or expensive cleaning equipment.